 The Undergraduate Program in Bioengineering at the University of Maryland

-The undergraduate program in the Fischell Department of Bioengineering at the University of Maryland, College Park is founded in biology, driven by human health issues, and emphasizes innovation.
+The undergraduate program of the Fischell Department of Bioengineering at the University of Maryland, College Park is founded in biology, driven by human health issues, and emphasizes innovation.
 Our objective is to merge the principles and applications embedded in engineering with the sciences of biology, medicine, and health.

 - What is bioengineering?